m0rtyn/11ty-blog/src/pages/about-martyn.md

 ## ❤️ What I like

-I love being in a state of "above myself."
-That's why I made blog "So Meta".
-I also like to invent something of my own and give it names.
+I like to invent something of my own and give it names.
 Here are examples:

 - [Martynak](https://github.com/m0rtyn/martynak) — a keyboard layout for those who hate QWERTY